ROCm/rocBLAS/docs/source/handle_stream_device.rst

 If a machine has num devices, they will have deviceID numbers 0, 1, 2, ... (num - 1).
 The
 default device has deviceID == 0.
 Users can run ``num`` rocBLAS handles on ``num`` devices concurrently but can not span a single rocBLAS handle on ``num`` devices.
-Each handle is associated with a one and only one device.
+Each handle is associated with one and only one device.